plone/training/theming/theme-package.rst

       $ git commit -m "Add compiled CSS file."

-Build your Diazo-based theme
+Build Your Diazo-Based Theme
 ============================

 You can start with the example files in the theme folder and just change the :file:`index.html` and :file:`custom.less` files to customize the default theme to your needs.
 As stated above it's the Plone 5 default :term:`Barceloneta` theme plus some custom files you can use to to override or write CSS/Less.

-Use your own static mockup
+Use Your Own Static Mockup
 --------------------------

 If you got a static mockup from your designer or from a website like http://startbootstrap.com (where the example template came from), you can use this without customization and just apply the Diazo rules to it.